miratechcorp/CsProjArrange/README.md

                                    default.
       -o, --output=VALUE         Set the output file name.
 Standard output is the default.
-      -s, --sticky=VALUE         Comma separated list of elements names which should be stuck to the top.
+      -s, --sticky=VALUE         Comma separated list of element names which should be stuck to the top.
+      -k, --keeporder=VALUE      Comma separated list of element names where children should not be sorted.
       -a, --attributes=VALUE     Comma separated list of attributes to sort on.
       -p, --options=VALUE        Specify options